A Letter to an Apostle

-This study may well strengthen your testimony as you face the greatest problems with the current LDS narrative and come to more fully embrace the explanations and rationalizations proffered by the Church and her apologists as being altogether reasonable.
+This study may strengthen your testimony as you face the greatest problems with the current LDS narrative and come to more fully embrace the explanations and/or rationalizations proffered by the Church and her apologists as being altogether reasonable and acceptable.

-Or it might lead you to a place where you discover that perhaps your knowledge and the breath of your understanding based on what you have been taught is far less than perfect or complete.
+Or it might lead you to a place where you discover that perhaps your knowledge and the breath of understanding based on what you have been taught is far less than perfect, complete or true.
 That there is more to the story than you have been taught in Sunday school, priesthood meeting, relief society or by those rosey-cheeked young missionaries.

 In either case what a fascinating story it is.

 But let me end this preface with a warning.

 When you view the image below, at first blush you will see either a young attractive woman with her head turned away from you, or you will see an old witch.